HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 # Abbreviations #
 Various abbreviations more or less related to the project.

+**ARP**
+Address Resolution Protocol
+Protocol used for resolution of network layer addresses into link layer addresses.

 **BSP**
 Board Support Package
 Layer in the STM32CubeF4 architecture that offers a set of APIs related to the hardware components mounted on the boards.